kubernetes/website/content/en/docs/concepts/workloads/daemonset.md

 {{% capture overview %}}

+{{< glossary_definition term_id="daemonset" length="short" >}}

+DaemonSets usually match every node; however, you can choose to run a DaemonSet only on specific nodes.

-A _DaemonSet_ ensures that all (or some) Nodes run a copy of a Pod.
-As nodes are added to the cluster, Pods are added to them.
+As nodes are added to the cluster, the
+[DaemonSet controller](/docs/reference/controllers/daemonset/) checks if it should add Pods to them for any DaemonSet.
+If it should, the controller adds those Pods.
 As nodes are removed from the cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.

 Some typical uses of a DaemonSet are:

 - running a cluster storage daemon, such as `glusterd`, `ceph`, on each node.
 - running a logs collection daemon on every node, such as `fluentd` or `logstash`.
-- running a node monitoring daemon on every node, such as [Prometheus Node Exporter](https://github.com/prometheus/node_exporter), [Sysdig Agent](https://sysdigdocs.atlassian.net/wiki/spaces/Platform), `collectd`, [Dynatrace OneAgent](https://www.dynatrace.com/technologies/kubernetes-monitoring/), [AppDynamics Agent](https://docs.appdynamics.com/display/CLOUD/Container+Visibility+with+Kubernetes), [Datadog agent](https://docs.datadoghq.com/agent/kubernetes/daemonset_setup/), [New Relic agent](https://docs.newrelic.com/docs/integrations/kubernetes-integration/installation/kubernetes-installation-configuration), Ganglia `gmond` or [Instana Agent](https://www.instana.com/supported-integrations/kubernetes-monitoring/).
+- running a node monitoring daemon on every node, such as [Prometheus Node Exporter]( https://github.com/prometheus/node_exporter), [Sysdig Agent](https://sysdigdocs.atlassian.net/wiki/spaces/Platform), `collectd`, [Dynatrace OneAgent](https://www.dynatrace.com/technologies/kubernetes-monitoring/), [AppDynamics Agent](https://docs.appdynamics.com/display/CLOUD/Container+Visibility+with+Kubernetes), [SignalFx Agent](https://docs.signalfx.com/en/latest/integrations/agent/kubernetes-setup.html), [Datadog agent](https://docs.datadoghq.com/agent/kubernetes/daemonset_setup/), [New Relic agent](https://docs.newrelic.com/docs/integrations/kubernetes-integration/installation/kubernetes-installation-configuration), Ganglia `gmond` or Instana agent.

 In a simple case, one DaemonSet, covering all nodes, would be used for each type of daemon.
-A more complex setup might use multiple DaemonSets for a single type of daemon, but with different flags and/or different memory and cpu requests for different hardware types.
+A more complex setup might use multiple DaemonSets for a single type of daemon, but with different flags and/or different memory and CPU requests for different hardware types.

 {{% /capture %}}